Grange-Company/grange-and-company/source/design/tiny-table/index.md

 # Tiny Table

 A side table that reflects the movement towards small and reduced living, and speaks to mid-century French and contemporary Scandinavian design concepts.
 Tiny Table was manufactured using traditional woodworking methods from cast off and extra materials from the first Loading Dock prototype.
-Finding a new life cycle for what are normally considered ‘scraps’ speaks to Grange’s commitment to sustainable practice and responsible design.

 ![Grange & Company | Tiny Table](tiny-table/table-top-close.png)
 > Old growth Oregon fir.